DevilishSpirits/arcollect/webext-adder/README.md

 * `name` is the username on the platform.
 Often something not very pretty with a limited charset.
 For example on Twitter `"@DevilishSpirits"`.
 * `title` is the pretty username, if different from the `name` title.
 For example on Twitter `"D-Spirits"`.
 * `url` is the account URL.
-* `icon` is the account avatar in base64 encoding.
+* `icon` describe how to download the account avatar, most times the `https://` CDN link just works.
 * `desc` is the account description.

 The `tags` array contain tags you might wants to add with some properties :